CloudDreamXX/Tolu-front-end/docs/data-flow.md

 # Tolu Health Frontend – Data & Architecture Documentation

+## Purpose & Goals

+Tolu Health Frontend is the client-facing application of the Tolu Health platform.
+Its purpose is to provide a seamless, secure, and responsive interface for:
+- Clients tracking health, symptoms, and progress.
+- Coaches managing clients, onboarding, and content.
+- Admins monitoring users, feedback, and content moderation.

+### Key Goals
+- Enable **data-driven health coaching** through AI insights and user tracking.
+- Maintain **high security and privacy standards** (HIPAA / SSL).
+- Ensure **modular, scalable frontend architecture** using FSD.
+- Support **multi-role access** (client, coach, admin) with shared components.

 ## Overview

 This document provides a **complete overview of data flow, architecture, and API integration** between the Tolu Health frontend and backend services.